Frequently Asked Questions about Timber Casualty Losses

 For a casualty loss or loss other than condemnation, the replacement period is 2 years from the date the property was damaged or destroyed.
 The replacement period ends 2 years after the close of the first tax year in which any part of the gain is realized.
 Extensions may be granted in some cases by applying to the director of the IRS for your area.
 Details on replacement property purchases can be found in IRS Publication 547 Casualties, Disasters, and Thefts.

 If the replacement property costs less than the total gain, can I still avoid taxation?

 Only on what was spent for the replacement property.
 The remainder is taxed.

 What is the basis of replacement property?

-It will be the cost of the replacement property minus the postponed gain.
+It will be the cost of the replacement property that extends the postponed gain.